Certificate A1: Key document for working in Europe

 - Employees sent on business trips for business representations, meetings, and conferences

-How to get an A1 certificate?
+How to obtain an A1 certificate?

 - Provide the A1 certificate electronically through the appropriate payroll program or online